kintone-labs/kintone-ui-component/docs/document_en/docs/guides/comparison-v0-v1.md

 ```

 ---
-#### Improve the convenience of parts
+#### Improved the convenience by allowing more properties for modification
 ---
-In v0, the specifications of the parts are lined up vertically by default, and CSS is required to be adjusted in the same order.
+In v0, the specifications of each part are lined up vertically by default, and CSS is required to be adjusted in the same order.

 ![v0](assets/v0_search_box.png)